zamweis/tetris/README.md

     cd tetris-master
     ```

-3. Compile the project using the provided build script or manually compile the source files in the `src` directory:
+3. Compile the source code using the provided build script or compile manually:
     ```bash
     javac -d classes src/**/*.java
     ```

 ### Running the Game

-Once compiled, you can run the game with the following command:
+After compiling, you can run the game using the following command:

 ```bash
 java -cp classes gui.MainFrame